Static Resources

 Static File

 GM-Control has the ability to read in raw envoy clusters and listeners from a static file on startup.
-This is different from file discovery, which continually reads and writes to the file dynamically during runtime has has a different api.
+This is different from file discovery, which continually reads and writes to the file dynamically during runtime has has a different apiarrow-up-right.
 Static configs can be combined with discovery (see --xds.static-resources.conflict-behavior), but are themselves read only, and read in once at configuration time.

 Configuration